Gardening Recipes

 How to use American beautyberries as food and mosquito repellent thumbnail

-American Beautyberry (Callicarpa americana) is an attractive, common landscape shrub native to the southeastern US.
-It produces edible berries that can be turned into very tasty recipes and leaves that can be used an effective insect repellent.
-Learn all about beautyberries in this article!
+American beautyberry (Callicarpa americana) is an attractive, common landscape shrub native to the Southeastern United States.
+It produces edible berries that can be turned into flavorful recipes as well as leaves that can be used as an effective mosquito repellent.
+Below, you’ll find out how to ID, grow, and use American beautyberries!

 Ripe beautyberries in our harvest basket.